Balkongen/ApartmentExtension/README.md

 # ApartmentExtension

-An extension for finding apartments.
+A browser extension for finding apartments.